sr320/LabDocs/README.md

 Roberts Lab Documents

-This is a dynamic respository which is primarily made up of open science documents.
+This is a dynamic respository where many of our open science documents live.

 Highlights

 * [Data Sharing Plan]
 * [Proposal Database]
+* [Next-Gen Sequencing Data Repo]
+*